Skip to main content

 EMPTY BUSES ON SOME ROUTES

-CNA reporters took the Braddell Heights, Mountbatten, Kembangan-Chai Chee and Marine Parade routes over five consecutive weekdays.
+CNA reporters took the Braddell Heights, Mountbatten, Kembangan-Chai Chee and Marine Parade routes over five consecutive weekdays, taking a total of 40 trips.

 They then counted the number of passengers who boarded the bus in one loop, including those who boarded or disembarked at various stops.
 Each bus had around 23 seats.